Tmitchy/SIEM-Introduction/README.md

 - Install **auditd** for deeper visibility:
   - `sudo`/`su` usage
   - File integrity on sensitive paths (`/etc/passwd`, `/etc/shadow`)
-- This host also runs the Elastic Stack itself, so its own **Elastic Agent** (Fleet Server) uses the default **System** integration for baseline metrics — the *Auditd* integration will be added on top for the deeper visibility above
+- This host also runs the Elastic Stack itself, so its own **Elastic Agent** (Fleet Server) uses the default **System** integration for baseline metrics; the *Auditd* integration will be added on top for the deeper visibility above

 ---